yquake2/yquake2/doc/040_cvarlist.md

 * **g_fix_triggered**: This cvar, when set to `1`, forces monsters to spawn in normally if they are set to a triggered spawn but do not have a targetname.
-There are a few cases of this in GroundZero and The Reckoning.
+There are a few cases of this in Ground Zero and The Reckoning.
 This cvar is disabled by default to maintain the original gameplay experience.